Dusty winds clear JWST super-early galaxies: Introduction

 Remarkably, though, their sizes are quite similar and compact, with optical half-light radii, $r_e$, of just $0.1-0.5$ kpc \citep{yang2022,ono2022}.
 The corresponding high radiation energy density from bright star-forming sites, and possibly, accreting black holes (BHs), induces a strong radiation pressure on dust and gas.
-Depending on the Eddington ratio, $\lambda_{E}\equiv L_{\rm bol}/L_{E}$ (where $L_{\rm bol}$ and $L_E$ are the bolometric and Eddington luminosity, respectively), and dust-to-gas ratio, $D$, radiation-driven dusty outflows might develop.
+Depending on the Eddington ratio $\lambda_{E}\equiv L_{\rm bol}/L_{E}=$ (where $L_{\rm bol}$ is the bolometric luminosity produced by star-formation and any possible BH accretion, $L_E$ is the Eddington luminosity), and dust-to-gas ratio, $D$, radiation-driven dusty outflows might develop.
 Such outflows remove gas and dust from the galaxy, temporarily quenching its star formation until the next gas accretion event.
 Dusty outflows have been widely studied in the literature, using analytical, semi-empirical, and numerical approaches \citep{ferrara1990,arav1994,scoville2001,thompson2005, murray2005,fabian2006, fabian2008, krum2012, krum2013,thompson2015, ricci2017}.
 The condition for the onset of the outflow can be expressed in terms of an \textit{effective} Eddington ratio for dust absorption, $\leff$, where the optical-UV dust extinction cross section, $\sigma_d$, substitutes the Thomson one, $\sigma_T$, in the standard $L_E$ definition.

-If dust is considered, the radiation pressure efficiency is boosted by a factor $A=L_a/L_{\tau_T} \approx 10^{2-3}$, where $L_a$ is the absorbed luminosity for not fully ionized and dusty gas and $L_{\tau_T}$ is the absorbed luminosity for a fully ionized gas \citep[e.g.][]{fabian2006, fabian2008}.
+If dust is considered, the radiation pressure efficiency is boosted by a factor $A=L_a/L_{\tau_T} \approx 10^{2-3}$ where $L_a$ is the absorbed luminosity for not fully ionized and dusty gas and $L_{\tau_T}$ is the absorbed luminosity for a fully ionized gas \citep[e.g.][]{fabian2006, fabian2008}.
 When $\lambda_E>\leff = \lambda_E/A$ radiation pressure is capable to expel dust and gas\footnote{We assume that dust and gas are strongly coupled by both Coulomb and viscous drag forces.} from the source.
 Dust ejection by radiation pressure has been indeed invoked by \citet{ziparo2022} to explain the blue colours of $z>10$ JWST candidates.

 In this \textit{Letter} we collect a sample of 134 galaxies at redshift $6.5< z <16$, calculate their Eddington ratio, and compare it with $\leff$.
 We then interpret high-redshift galaxy observations in the framework of the radiation-driven dusty outflow scenario, expanding on \citet{ziparo2022} findings.